-On returning to school, a detailed account of the accident will be completed, given to Gary Lomax, the Site Manager and Richard Settle, Principal
+On returning to school, a detailed account of the accident will be completed, given to Richard Settle, Principal

 This will be evaluated and where appropriate a risk assessment will be undertaken.
 If there are any risks identified further action will be taken to eliminate any problems.